 - Suddenly Always Knew That: Is an expert in meteorology, despite being a mere scavenger.

 - Unfortunate Names: The other characters for the most part have names that are kind of poetic in a strange way.
-This poor lady's name is Eyebrows.
+This poor lady's name (well, one of them, anyway) is Eyebrows.
 Hers aren't even that impressive!

 - Wins by Doing Absolutely Nothing: She apparently didn't need her lightsaber to fight Kellogg in their first battle.
 Kellogg took himself out without her needing to lift a finger.